 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide details file transfer protocols on Infomaniak Web Hosting and Cloud Server when connecting to ProFTPD servers.
+This guide details the file transfer protocols for Web Hosting and Cloud Server when connecting to ProFTPD servers.

 FTP (File Transfer Protocol)

-FTP connections in "active" and "passive" modes are supported (switch between the two to troubleshoot any issues).
+FTP connections in "active" and "passive" modes are supported (alternate between the two to attempt to resolve any potential issues).

-] but only for connections to its FTP server.
-Passive FTP mode involves using remote ports defined by the remote server, as well as local ports that may vary depending on the FTP software/client used.
+] but only for connections to **its** FTP server.
+Passive FTP mode involves the use of remote ports defined by the remote server, as well as local ports that may vary depending on the FTP software/client used.

 Passive mode is primarily useful when the FTP software/client is behind a firewall or NAT router that blocks active FTP connections.
-However, Infomaniak's infrastructure allows active FTP connections, so passive mode is generally not required.
+However, active FTP connections are allowed within the Infomaniak infrastructure, which means that resorting to passive mode is generally not necessary.

-Regarding PHP, it is not possible by default to manage this configuration centrally.
+As for PHP, it is not possible, by default, to manage this configuration in a centralized manner.
 Therefore, it is not feasible for Infomaniak to open all ports to support all remote configurations, as this would be neither practical nor secure.

-Overall, the infrastructure does not fully support passive mode outgoing FTP connections.
-For a smoother file transfer experience, it is recommended to use active FTP mode or explore more modern technologies like SFTP (see below).
+Overall, the infrastructure does not fully support outgoing passive mode FTP connections.
+For a smoother file transfer experience, it is recommended to use active mode FTP or explore more modern technologies such as SFTP (read below).

 SFTP (SSH File Transfer Protocol)

 Creating SFTP connections ensures high security for file transfers.
-Make sure you have SSH enabled on your SFTP software/client and use port 22
+Make sure SSH is enabled on your SFTP software/client and use port 22

 for the connection: sftp://*****